The quark gap equation in light-cone gauge

-Finally, since in light-cone gauge the gluon decouples from the ghost, we derive a dressed quark-gluon vertex that satisfies its WFGTI.
+Since in light-cone gauge the gluon decouples from the ghost, we also derived a dressed quark-gluon vertex that satisfies its WFGTI.
 With a readjustment of the gluon-dressing function we find that the dressing functions $A(p,n)$, $B(p,n)$ are suppressed in comparison with the same functions in the bare-vertex truncation of the DSE, nonetheless the resulting mass function is qualitatively and quantitatively equivalent.
-Since the convergence of the iterative procedure using Newton's method is very slow in case of the WFGTI vertex for arbitrary values of $n\cdot p$, we refrained from studying the corresponding angular dependence of the dressing functions.
-Future improvements should implement the full angular dependence in the integral equations for $A(p,n)$, $B(p,n)$ and $C(p,n)$ and improve their numerical treatment.
+Since the convergence of the iterative procedure using Newton's method is very slow in case of the WFGTI vertex for arbitrary values of $n\cdot p$, we refrained from studying the mass function's dependence on it in this case.
+We remind that future improvements should implement the full angular dependence in the integral equations for $A(p,n)$, $B(p,n)$ and $C(p,n)$.

 With regard to the gauge independence of physical observables, only a symmetry preserving Bethe-Salpeter kernel for quark-antiquark states in the same light-cone gauge framework can offer a sensible path.
-This difficult task has been pursued in Landau gauge and should be seriously investigated in light-cone gauge in order to be able to calculate mesonic distribution amplitudes and parton distribution functions.
+This difficult task has been pursued in Landau gauge and ought to be investigated in light-cone gauge in order to be able to calculate mesonic distribution amplitudes and parton distribution functions.

 \acknowledgments